GolfOhio.com

-NORTH BEND, OH -- Most golf courses have a history, some golf courses can claim a place in golf history but few courses can actually lay claim to a place in American history.
+NORTH BEND, Ohio -- Most golf courses have a history, some golf courses can claim a place in golf history but few courses can actually lay claim to a place in American history.

 Aston Oaks Golf Club west of Cincinnati fits into the latter category.
 History, if not the course itself, should one day make this a Mecca for any Midwesterners looking for a challenging and scenic round over some historical ground.